-Humidity can be represented by several different variables, for example dewpoint temperature, wet-bulbtemperature or relative humidity (Part I, Chapter 4) and should be recorded as the variable measured.
+Humidity can be represented by several different variables, for example dewpoint temperature, wet-bulb in combination with dry-bulb temperature or relative humidity (Part I, Chapter 4) and should be recorded as the variable measured.
 Any conversion between humidity variables adds uncertainty and will be affected by any errors in other variables used and by truncation to fit transmission formats.
-For psychrometric measurements, both dry-bulb and wet-bulb temperature should be recorded to 0.1 ºC precision.
-The dewpoint should be calculated using standard tables issued nationally or using standard WMO formulae (Part I, Chapter 4, Annexes 4.A and 4.B) and the psychrometric coefficient appropriate to the instrument being used.
-Dewpoint temperature should also be reported to 0.1 ºC precision.
-Conversion of measurements of wet-bulb or dewpoint temperature to relative humidity recorded in whole per cent introduces significant uncertainty and should be avoided.
+For psychrometric measurements, both dry-bulb and wet-bulb temperature a reported resolution should be to 0.1 K. The dewpoint should be calculated using standard tables issued nationally or using standard WMO formulae (Part I, Chapter 4, Annexes 4.A and 4.B) and the psychrometric coefficient appropriate to the instrument being used.
+Dewpoint temperature should also be reported to 0.1 resolution.
+Conversion of measurements of wet-bulb or dewpoint temperature to relative humidity recorded in whole percent introduces significant uncertainty and should be avoided.
+When directly measuring relative humidity (e.g., using an AWS), relative humidity should be reported with resolution of 1 %.

-On VOS Auxiliary ships using coarse scale, uncalibrated ship’s thermometers where the temperature cannot be read to tenths of a degree, the temperature should be recorded in whole degrees, ideally with an associated indicator or other coding mechanism to clearly document the reduced precision (for example, in the old FM 13 SHIP code the tenths position was replaced by a solidus to indicate the lower precision of the observation).
-All other ship observations should report temperature to one decimal place.

 4.2.2.9 Sea-surface temperature